Missed out on news from Macmillan recently? Find up to three months of back-issues of Mac Mail here.

 Learning and developmentBack to top

-There are plenty of courses to choose from over the summer.
+There are plenty of courses to choose from during the rest of the year.
 Here are a few that may be of interest:

 Visit learnzone.org.uk/macprofs for the full course listing and to book your place.

 Volunteer Awards – who will you nominate?

 Nominations for the 2017 Macmillan Volunteer Awards will be open from 1–31 October 2016.

 - Long Service Awards – celebrating 5, 10, 15, 20, 25, 30, 40, 50 and 60 years of voluntary service.

 - Special Recognition Awards – honouring outstanding achievements in eight award categories, with regional and UK winners.

 It’s never too soon to start thinking about who you’ll nominate, and to begin gathering supporting evidence for your nomination.
 To find out more, please contact the Awards team.

 Do you know about Cavell Nurses’ Trust?